wildtaber/EndTrim/README.md

 # EndTrim
-A tool for UMI adaptor trimming in 3' end of NGS data
+A tool for removing UMI adaptor sequences in 3' end of Illumina NGS data.